 April 3-5, 2020

 Service Plunge 2.0 provides students with a challenging and fun opportunity to lead and learn through direct and indirect service.
 This year, the plunge will focus on environmental and hunger issues.
+Participants in the environmental group will stay at Camp Rockey Farm in Newport, while participants in the hunger group will stay in the Mercy Center for Spiritual Life.

 Florida Service Trip